 - and influencing governments and other key decision makers to safeguard citizens’ human rights.

-The global secretariat of ACT Alliance is based within Switzerland, Jordan, Thailand, El Salvador, Kenya and New York.
+The global secretariat of ACT Alliance is based within Switzerland, Jordan, Thailand, El Salvador, Kenya, Canada and New York.
 In addition, the ACT Alliance Advocacy office to the EU is based in Brussels, Belgium.

 International codes and standards